TrellixVulnTeam/swahilipython_SCMU/Doc/library/statistics.rst

    *data*.
 If it is missing or ``None`` (the default), the mean is automatically calculated.

-   Use this function when your data is a sample from a population.
-To calculate the variance from the entire population, see :func:`pvariance`.
+   Use this function when your data is a sample kutoka a population.
+To calculate the variance kutoka the entire population, see :func:`pvariance`.

    Raises :exc:`StatisticsError` if *data* has fewer than two values.